galletafromjell666/peer-chat-client/README.md

 PeerChat Client is a feature-rich front-end application built for private and direct peer-to-peer communication.
 Developed with React, Socket.IO, Zustand, Ant Design (AntD), React Router, and SWR, it delivers a polished and efficient user experience.

-## Key Features:
+## Key Features

 - **Messaging & File Sharing:** Exchange messages and files directly with your peer, prioritizing privacy and speed.
 - **Video Chat:** Make video and audio calls with no intermediary servers, ensuring your data stays private.
 - **Customizable Media Settings:** Adjust your audio and video devices through an easy-to-use settings menu.
 - **Simple Room Management:** Quickly create or join chat rooms without requiring login or personal details.

-PeerChat Client integrates with the PeerChat Server, using Socket.IO for signaling and establishing peer-to-peer connections.
-Designed with user privacy and simplicity in mind, it ensures a reliable communication experience without storing data on servers.
+PeerChat Client integrates with the [PeerChat Server](https://github.com/galletafromjell666/peer-chat-signaling-server), using Socket.IO for signaling and establishing peer-to-peer connections.
+It ensures a reliable communication experience without storing data on servers.

 ## Media